Skip to main content

 Learning Objectives

-• Identify the contrasting moral perspectives of Higgins, Pickering, and Mrs. Pearce regarding the experiment
+• Identify the contrasting attitudes of Higgins, Pickering, and Mrs. Pearce.

 Frequently Asked Questions